 Do I require a referral?

-No we do not require a referral for eye exam or treatment.
+No, we do not require a referral for an eye exam or treatment.
 However, if you have extended health benefits, you should consult your insurance provider for details regarding your plan, as some companies require you to have a referral dated prior to your initial assessment.
-We would be happy to assist you in determining what your plan requires.

 What are the benefits of seeing an Optometrist?